-- Prepare the pot pie all the way through, if you like, or wait to bake it until you're ready to serve.
-Make broth for Tuesday's soup if you aren't - 2.
+Prepare the pot pie all the way through, if you like, or wait to bake it until you're ready to serve.
 Make broth for Tuesday's soup, if you aren't using prepared.

 MONDAY Beef Pot Pie

 TUESDAY

 Avgolemono

 (Greek Egg and Lemon Soup)